ruby-china/homeland-guides/source/localizable/install.html.md

 ## Application configuration

 Homeland use `app.local.env` file to config, there have an example in `app.default.env`.
-You must read the [Configuration](/docs/configuration/config-file/) and customize the config varibles with your application.
+You must read the [Configuration](/docs/configuration/config-file/) and customize the config variables with your application.

 **Required settings**